vn971/macro-format/README.txt

 	a `scala.collection.Seq` would be constructed,
 	and one `ParamInfo` for each of the parameters.
-	The contents of the `Seq` and `ParamInfo` are pre-filled after compilation, so there are absolutely no additional operations above that.
+	The contents of the `Seq` and `ParamInfo` are pre-filled after compilation, so there are no additional operations above that.
 	My personal point of view is that it's not much, but think for yourself, I gave you the details.

 Could it be simpler?